armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 The script takes result files of BANG scans (for example: Debian archive files) and creates YARA files.
 Optionally it can use a list of low quality identifiers that can be filtered to make the YARA rules simpler.

-### Pros and cons of generating YARA rules from binaries

-There are benefits to generating YARA rules from binaries, but also drawbacks, depending on the type of binary.
-It seems to work really well for the vast majority of ELF dynamically binaries but not for for example Dalvik `.dex` files.

-#### Dynamically linked ELF binaries

-Dynamically linked ELF binaries are created from object files that are in turned created from source code files.
-Dependencies (like third parties) typically do not end up in the dynamically linked ELF file (although there are of course exceptions, for example when there is a complete copy of third party software included in the package), so the separation between package and third party code tends to be clean.
-Information extracted from binaries in a package usually is from just that package.

-#### Android Dex files

-For Android Dex files it is much more difficult to make a good match using rules generated from binaries, as Dex files are much closer to statically linked files: you will find a lot dependencies included in the `classes.dex` files that cannot be found in the source code of a project, but can be found in the dependencies.

-This makes rules generated from `.dex` files good for recognizing those particular files but not packages (because of all the dependencies that are included in the binary).
-It is much better to create rules from source code for `.dex` files.

 ### Running BANG to extract identifiers